ReefNexus/reefnexus/README.md

 <img src="mockuppics/addfishsmall.JPG" width="700px"/>

 Database Page:
 This page will allow users to search for fish in the database.
 As of now, the available parameters will be common name, scientific name, family name, and location.
 A second informational pane on the page will contain a list of fish that are curently unidentified but were seen by others.
 Users will have the option to identify the fish should they know it.

+There will also be an option to search for locations and view their respective statistics.
+This is currently not available in the mockup.

 Database Page (Desktop View)